SixArm/mast-cell-help/topics/mast-cell-activation-syndrome-supportive-measures/index.md

-# MCAS treatment supportive measures
+# Mast Cell Activation Syndrome supportive measures

-MCAS treatment supportive measures include:
+Mast Cell Activation Syndrome (MCAS) treatments can use supportive measures such as:

 * Stress Management: Stress can exacerbate MCAS symptoms.
 Stress reduction techniques, such as mindfulness, relaxation, and therapy, can be helpful.